CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 ### Task 1 - Manage Roles and Licenses for Adatum Microsoft 365 Users

+This task involves managing user roles and licenses within Microsoft 365 for Adatum.
+It includes assigning appropriate administrative roles, configuring user permissions, and allocating the correct Microsoft 365 licenses to ensure users have access to the necessary services and features.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior lab exercise.
 You should be signed into Microsoft 365 as the **ODL user**.

 1. Navigate back to the **Microsoft 365 admin center** navigation pane, select **Users (1)** and then select **Active users**.
 In the **Active users (2)** list, you will see the list of existing user accounts that were created by your lab hosting provider.